naftalic/ddmif/intro.md

 - Semi-Strong Form Efficiency: This can be tested by looking for anomalies such as earnings surprise persistence, January effect, low P/B, P/E ratios, and neglected firm effects (e.g. small cap stocks).
 - Strong Form Efficiency: This is challenging to test, but one way is to analyze insider trading transactions, limit order book data, and employee stock grants.

+How do we test for market anomalies:

+- Defining "Normal" Returns: To determine if a strategy violates market efficiency, it's necessary to define what is considered a "normal" or "expected" return.
+This can be done by using a zero-investment portfolio or a security pricing model (e.g. CAPM).

+- Testing Strategy Returns: Using historical data, a strategy can be created and tested for excess returns that are statistically significant.
+For example, creating an equal-weight portfolio of stocks whose analyst ratings improved in the last month and running a regression analysis.

+When testing for anomalies, it's important to be aware of data limitations and to ensure good organization of the data.
+A good knowledge of statistics and attention to detail is also critical to avoid mistakes in the analysis.

 ## Brief history of financial theory

 The modern financial theory has a history of over 100 years, starting from Bachelier's work in 1900 to today's portfolio risk measurement.
 The growth of quantitative equity portfolio management was accelerated by technological and theoretical advances in the late 20th century, but it's based on a vast literature of modern portfolio theory.
 Despite being widely used, many practitioners may not be aware of its origin.
 Here's a brief overview of the progress in investment philosophy.
 Knowledge of modern portfolio theory is valuable for both practitioners and students of finance, even if they later question its parts.